University Guide

 Accommodation

 Room options include a small single, medium single, and large single in Reid Hall or a selection of flats in Oliver Flats.
-Prices in Reid hall range from £7380 a term (large single) to £5670 a term (small single).
+Prices in Reid hall range from £4810 a term (Twin) to £6,110 a term (Single).
 Full prices can be found here.

 Students' Union